 Then we have an assortment of chickens, mostly bantams but also a handful of standard hens ranging from lavender Orpingtons to speckled Sussex.
 They are all barn chickens, and spend their days foraging around the farm, one social group even hangs out with the horses! .

 Last but not least, we have our two cats: Hermione an 8 year old chunky long hair, and Raven our 3 year old black short hair.
-Isabelle also has Felicia (Hermione’s mom) who lives with her in Nashua!
+Isabelle also has Felicia (Hermione’s mom) who lives with her!
 We adopted Hermione and Felicia as a mother daughter pair back in 2014, and Raven a few years later.
 Of course, our household is always growing, so who knows what we might have next!

 What are those birds in the picture?